kannan-nagaraju/Word-count/README.md

 ## ALGORITHM:
 ## Step 1:
-Decleare number of words is 0
+Declare number of words is 0

 ## Step 2:
 open it with txt file